DanEdens/Resume/Portfolio.md

-# Software for Project management
+# Automation to support Geo Project managers
 1. Sitecheck Scanner
     - A CLI for end-to-end testing Client websites.
     - Generates Visual tour of multiple Geotechincal monitoring platforms, used to assists Geo-Instrument's field technicians with Issue Viability